This is a first draft of what is currently scene 22.

 Jay had never been shy about his body, which was just as well, because everyone was looking at it while he paced around the room looking for food.

 “You mind covering up your ass?” said Freya.

 “You don’t like it?” he said, flexing his cheeks.

-“It’s not as good as Indy’s,” said Freya.
+“It’s not as good as Indy’s,” said Freya, making Indy blush.

-“I’ll go,” said Indy, sliding out of the bed so he didn’t let any heat escape.
+“I’ll go,” said Indy, sliding out of the bed carefully, so no heat could escape.
 He pulled on a pair of jeans from his suitcase, then looked up at the vampire.
 “What?
 I was too hot to keep the shirt on.”

-“Vlad, right?” said Jay, a wicked grin on his face.
+“Vlad, right?”
+Jay said, a wicked grin on his face.
 Vlad nodded.
 “That was one hell of a kiss yesterday.”